 That aside, I thought the book was okay.
 It wasn’t great, but it wasn’t too bad.
 The prose was really great in parts, but it felt really, really long sometimes.
 The plot kind of plodded along to get where it was going at times, and I wish we had a tad more back story so that I could understand how we ended up building giant awesome cities in the frozen north since that is what intrigued me at first.
 But, all told, I thought it was an alright read.
 Certainly good enough to finish it, even if most of the Eliasz/Paladin situation made me roll my eyes so hard I think I saw my brain.

-Thanks again to Macmillan-Tor/Forge via NetGalley for the book.
+Thanks again to Macmillan-Tor/Forge via NetGalley for the advanced copy of this book.